A determinant for automorphisms of groups: Introduction

 Despite the many recent advances, the study of automorphisms of groups is still at an early stage and several are the unsolved theoretical problems concerning even apparently simple questions.
 Moreover, a knowledge about the general behaviour of automorphisms has been proven to be crucial in many areas of mathematics and, in recent years, increasing emphasis has been put on infinite groups and their automorphisms in different fields.
 For instance, in the context of (skew) braces and the Yang-Baxter equation, automorphisms of (non-)abelian groups appear in a very natural way as an action of multiplicative group over the additive group.
 Also, direct products and automorphisms of groups are one of the most common way to construct examples of braces (see, among the others, the construction of a simple left brace in \cite{Bach} and more in general \cite{CeJeOk}).
 Another area is that of group-based cryptography, where infinite non-abelian groups have been employed to produce secure cryptographic protocols which make use of some prescribed automorphisms.
 As in the case of the twisted conjugacy problem, a knowledge of the automorphisms of a group can prove, loosely speaking, secure or insecure one specific protocol (about this and other problems, see, for instance, \cite{MyShUs} and \cite{Sh}).

 The study of automorphism of direct products of groups has a long story and a matrix definition of endomorphisms of a direct product of finitely many isomorphic non-abelian groups dates back to \cite{John}, in the context of groups satisfying Poincaré duality.
 Successively, Bidwell, Curran and McCaughan in \cite{BidCurMcC}, and then Bidwell in \cite{Bid}, studied the automorphism group of the direct product of finitely many finite groups.
 In particular, they proved that if two groups $H$ and $K$ share no isomorphic non-trivial direct factor, then $\aut(H\times K)$ can be fully described as a particular set of $2$-by-$2$ matrices, which we will call $\mathcal{A}_{H,K}$ (for its definition, see Section \ref{SecPre}).
-This brings a clear computational advantage and provides many useful applications (among the others, see, for instance, the very recent \cite{CCCo}, \cite{Tiep}, \cite{Send1} and \cite{Send2}).
+This brings a clear computational advantage and provides many useful applications (among the others, see, for instance, the very recent \cite{CCCo}, \cite{King}, \cite{Send1} and \cite{Send2}).
 On the other hand, such a good description was still missing for infinite groups.
 Moreover, in \cite{BidCurMcC} it is proven, under certain conditions, that $\mathcal{A}_{H,K}$ is a subset of $\aut(H\times K)$, but nothing is said about its group structure, except for the case when it coincides with the whole automorphism group.
-One of the purposes of this paper is to provide the theory to complete the study of $\mathcal{A}_{H,K}$ for finite $H$ and $K$ and to extend the results to infinite groups.
+One of the purposes of this paper is to provide the theoretical background to complete the study of $\mathcal{A}_{H,K}$ for finite groups $H$ and $K$ and to extend the results to infinite groups.
+This will lead to a matrix characterization of the automorphism group of some relevant classes of groups, together with efficient algorithms checking the bijectivity of endomorphisms of (not necessarily finite) groups.